-Enabling Selected Asset Types for the FCKEditor
+Enabling Selected Asset Types for the CKEditor

-Users can create an asset directly from another asset's FCKEditor enabled field by clicking the Create and link a new asset icon or the Create and include a new asset icon.
-By default, all asset types are available for users to create an asset from.
-To narrow down the user's choice of available asset types, add the ALLOWEDASSETTYPES parameter to the FCKEditor XML code.
+To narrow down the user's choice of available asset types, add the ALLOWEDASSETTYPES parameter to the CKEditor XML code.
 As values, specify the names of the allowed asset types in a comma-separated list.